fluxcd/helm-operator/docs/references/helmrelease-custom-resource.md

 cp ~/.helm/repository/repositories.yaml .
 sed -i -e 's/^\( *cache: \).*\/\(.*\.yaml\)/\1\2/g' repositories.yaml
 ```

-If you are using OSX and Helm 3 the command will be
+If you are using OSX and Helm 3 the command will be:

 ```sh
 cp ~/Library/Preferences/helm/repositories.yaml
 ```